-If you're wanting to make holes for setting snaps, you have the option of using one of the following:
+If you're wanting to make holes for setting snaps and rivets, you have the option of using one of the following:

 The hole cutting dies cut out a clean circle, like a paper hole punch.
 In many cases, particularly with vinyl or non-fraying fabric, this open circle makes it easier to slip the stem of the snap or rivet through.
 Because these dies cut like blades, they will wear down faster than the awl piercing dies and will need to be replaced more frequently, especially the bottom punch die.